liti-dev/honey-picks/README.md

 - Responsive UI built with React and Chakra UI
 - Firebase for authentication
 - Deployed on Vercel
+- User can write a review after logging in

 ## Future improvements